pkaul/serverchallenge/README.md

 ## Design & Considerations
 In order to solve this challenge, [Spring Boot](https://projects.spring.io/spring-boot/) with an underlying [Apache Tomcat](http://tomcat.apache.org/) servlet container have been used.
 These provide prefabricated solutions for common HTTP server related requirements.
+Overall design consideration was to use as much existing and proven code as possible in order to prevent re-inventing the wheel.

-Thus, my efforts for solving this challenge where mostly related to setting up and wiring standard components similiar to what is described in [Spring Boot's getting started](https://spring.io/guides/gs/spring-boot/).
+Thus, my efforts for solving this challenge where mostly related to setting up and wiring standard components similar to what is described in [Spring Boot's getting started](https://spring.io/guides/gs/spring-boot/).
 Anyway, not all requirements couldn't be been solved using out-of-the-box code, such as the directory listing functionality.
 Therefore a few custom implementations needed to be created and incorporated into this application.